garrekstemo/pistachio/ReadMe.md

 ### Data Directory

 The data directory contains some refractive index `csv` files to be used for simulations.
 They are taken from refractiveindex.info and filmetrics.com.
-The `data/out` directory is where simulation output data is stored.
+The `data/out` directory is where simulation output data is stored, the user must input the file name and path as one of the command line arguments.

 ### Config files

 Config files are stored in the .yaml format as a device with a configuration for each layer.
+At the top, the number of points and minimum and maximum wavelengths is specified, which are used to generate a list of wavelengths between the minimum and maximum for the simulation.
+Incident wave properties are specified next, including the incident angle, right-traveling wave amplitude and left-traveling wave amplitude.
+In the future, `theta_in` will be allowed to take a list of angles for angle-resolved simulations.

 Each layer requires a material name, thickness (in nanometers), and a path to a file containing the refractive index for each wavelength.
 If there is no file, then the user must input the index of refraction and extinction coefficient; in this case, the user should put `None` next to `wavelength:`.

+#### Example config file

 ```
 num_points: 1000
-min_wl: 0.2
+min_wl: 1.
-max_wl: 10
+max_wl: 10.

-bound1:
-bound2:
+wave:
+	theta_in: 0.
+	A0: 1
+	B0: 0

 layers:
 	layer0:
 	    material: SiO2